-Author, Year & Intervention Control Quality Group Intervention Description Group Control Group Description Looney, 2014 132 IG1: Newsletters 6 monthly sessions (3 30-min in-person and 3 20-minute calls); half of Newsletters 6 monthly educational + Growth session time was used for growth monitoring and standardized feedback and newsletters on nutrition and Fair Monitoring + half of session time for behavioral counseling for the caretaker.
-A family- leisure-lime activity topics with Family-based based approach was used where both the caretaker and child were recommendations to assist with Behavioral encouraged to change and monitor eating and activity behaviors.
-Behavioral child overweight and obesity Counseling strategies included: self-monitoring, modeling, stimulus control, and positive plus usual care from the reinforcement.
-Child behavioral goals included: <3 sugar-sweetened pediatrician (e.g., well-child beverages/week, ≥1.5 cups vegetables/day, ≥1 cup fruit/day, ≥60 visits, sick visits). minutes/day of exercise, <2 hours/day TV; children asked to achieve 3 of 5 goals each day.
-Caretaker goals included <3 sugar-sweetened beverages/week, ≥2.5 cups vegetables/day, ≥1.5 cups fruit/day, ≥150 minutes exercise/week, <10 hours TV viewing/week.
-Level of goals increased incrementally until full program goal reached by month 4.
-Caretakers and children asked to monitor sugar-sweetened beverages, fruit, vegetables, activity and TV time; weekly picture-based diaries provided.
-6 monthly mailed educational newsletters on nutrition and leisure-lime activity topics with fecommendations to assist with child visits, sick visits) IC2: Nowslattors 6 monthly growth monitoring sessions with standardized feedback (3.15-min Nowelettere 6 monthly educational \pm Growth in-nerson appointments and 3 10-minute calls) with tools provided: scale BMI INEWSIEllers newsletters on nutrition and Monitoring wheel wall growth chart RMI-for-age growth chart plotting tool, and growth leisure-lime activity topics with wormoning self-monitoring diary.
-6 monthly educational newsletters on nutrition and recommendations to assist with leisure-lime activity topics with recommendations to assist with child child overweight and obesity overweight and obesity plus usual care from the pediatrician (e.g., well-child plus usual care from the visits, sick visits). pediatrician (e.g., well-child visits, sick visits).
-Love-Osborne, IG1: Health Initial visit with health educator (HE) consisted of feedback from diet and PA Physical If physical exam and lab 2014 133 educator visits assessment using motivational interviewing to support change and goal- exam and screening for comorbidities of setting.
+Author, Year & Intervention Control Quality Group Intervention Description Group Control Group Description Looney, 2014 138 Fair IG1: Newsletters + Growth Monitoring + Family-based Behavioral Counseling Newsletters 6 monthly educational newsletters on nutrition and leisure-lime activity topics with recommendations to assist with child overweight and obesity plus usual care from the pediatrician (e.g., well-child visits, sick visits).
+IG2: Newsletters + Growth Monitoring Newsletters 6 monthly educational newsletters on nutrition and leisure-lime activity topics with recommendations to assist with child overweight and obesity plus usual care from the pediatrician (e.g., well-child visits, sick visits).
+Love-Osborne, 2014 139 Fair IG1: Health educator visits Initial visit with health educator (HE) consisted of feedback from diet and PA assessment using motivational interviewing to support change and goal-setting.
 Goals reviewed and modified at each subsequent visit.
-HE lab obesity had not been done in Fair encouraged participants to choose 1 nutrition and 1 PA goal.
-Frequency of screening if previous 2 years, considered HE visits directed by participant (mean 5, range 1-8 visits).
-HE linked due, standard of care in the patients to existing resources for healthy eating and PA, including facilitating followup as organization, a visit was applications for free parks and recreation memberships.
-Self-monitoring of needed scheduled in the school-based weight and lifestyle behaviors encouraged and incentives provided for health center.
-Abnormal lab returning log sheets.
-IG further randomized to 2 weekly text messages (1 testing evaluated by physician individualized goal-related and one log sheet reminder) or no text messages investigators and addressed during the first semester.
-Physical examination and laboratory screening as within school-based health needed by physician. center with referral for specialty care as needed.
+HE encouraged participants to choose 1 nutrition and 1 PA goal.
+Frequency of HE visits directed by participant (mean 5, range 1-8 visits).
+HE linked patients to existing resources for healthy eating and PA, including facilitating applications for free parks and recreation memberships.
+Self-monitoring of weight and lifestyle behaviors encouraged and incentives provided for returning log sheets.
+IG further randomized to 2 weekly text messages (1 individualized goal-related and one log sheet reminder) or no text messages during the first semester.
+Physical examination and laboratory screening as needed by physician.
+Physical exam and lab screening if due, followup as needed If physical exam and lab screening for comorbidities of obesity had not been done in previous 2 years, considered standard of care in the organization, a visit was scheduled in the school-based health center.
+Abnormal lab testing evaluated by physician investigators and addressed within school-based health center with referral for specialty care as needed.